Craspedosoma rawlinsii: Distribution

-This millipede is widespread in Europe, where this species has been recorded in Austria, Belarus, Belguim, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Sweden, Switzerland, and the United Kingdom.
+This millipede is widespread in Europe, where this species has been recorded in Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Sweden, Switzerland, and the United Kingdom.
 This millipede has also been introduced into Canada and is the first species in the family Chordeumatida to be introduced into North America.
 In Canada, this species has been recorded in Gatineau Park in Quebec and in Cornhill and Grand Bay-Westfield in New Brunswick.
 In the British Isles, this species is widespread but not common, rare in England, but recorded more frequently in Scotland and Ireland.
 In Europe, this millipede appears to be spreading to the northeast, where this species has been recorded relatively recently but has become widespread in Estonia and common in Latvia.
 In Russia, the first record outside of Kaliningrad was from a park in Moscow, where this species was probably introduced.

 Ecology and habitat

 This millipede is found mainly in woodland (for example, among Alnus), often in sandy soil, and favors high humidity.
 This species is sometimes found in coniferous forests or more open habitats.
 In the British Isles, this millipede is usually found in moist litter or under stones or bark, often near water or in an area that can otherwise provide reliable moisture.
 In Switzerland, this millipede has been recorded at an elevation of 1,540 meters.
-This species is found year round, but adults are usually found during the winter.
+This species is found year-round, but adults are usually found during the winter.